flgoyens/flgoyens.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a PhD student in Applied mathematics at the University of Oxford.
+[My personnal website under construction :-)] I am currently working as a PhD student in Applied mathematics at the University of Oxford.
 My supervisors are Coralia Cartis and Armin Eftekhari.

 Research interests:
 - Optimization on Riemannian manifolds